TheIoTLearningInitiative/EmbeddedLinux/documentation/JohnnyFive.md

     >>
 ```

-Push button and see Led
+Push Grove Button and see Board Led

 ```sh
     ^C